davidjpfeiffer/gh-pages-template/README.md

 #### Watch

 A watch will open the website in a browser and watch for changes.
 When a file is changed, it will re-build only the changed files, inject the updated code into the browser, and refresh the browser for you all within a few miliseconds.
-You should always run a development build before running a watch.

 ```
 npm run watch